kyubuns/AbcConsole/README.md

 ### Setup

-Assets > Create > AbcConsole to Startup Scene.
+Place the AbcConsole GameObject in your first scene from the menu Assets > Create > AbcConsole.
-You can open AbcConsole, Left Top Button.
+You can open the AbcConsole in the upper left button.

 ### Define debug command